Polish EU nominee gets through at second attempt

 Budapest and Bucharest have now put forward two new candidates - a diplomat and an MEP.

-And the three final hearings are due to take part before 15 October, when the European Parliament wraps up its recommendations, ahead of a plenary vote on the whole new commission team on 23 October.
+And the three final hearings are due to take part before 15 October, when the European Parliament wraps up its recommendations, ahead of a plenary vote on the new commission on 23 October.